Why the FUTURE OF NEW BUSINESS is SOCIAL SELLING

 2. BE AUTHENTIC.

 Once you identify people you want to have in your network, begin to engage with them.
 Find common ground and use it as an entry point to initiate dialogue and establish a connection.

 Making friends is easy when you’re authentic.
 Like walking into a dinner party where you know only the host, your inclination when striking up conversation with other guests is to find a common thread.
 Find it, and you’ve got an authentic conversation starter.

 It’s no different on social media.
 Interact authentically by responding to someone’s blog that you truly liked or give a shout out to a recently promoted prospect.
 Ultimately, you’ll be in a better position to create a tailored and authentic “pitch” with relationships already in play.

 3. NURTURE YOUR RELATIONSHIPS.

 The next step is to deepen your relationships, the crux of selling anything — including your credibility.
 People want to invest in, work for and partner with professionals they know and trust.
 Forge relationships; don’t seek transactions.
 Social selling is about engaging with people in a disarming way.
+You could for example work with a dtg printing company to get t-shirts with the name of your service and maybe even a link or qr code that they can use to learn more.
+You could carry a few spares to give out even.
 It’s about giving and receiving.
 Nurturing relationships takes time and calls for authenticity at all times.

 This strategy generates 40 percent more qualified leads than cold calling and allows you to build genuine connections.
 Companies that excel at lead nurturing generate 50 percent more sales-ready leads at 33 percent lower cost.
 Although these statistics might refer to a more traditional sales process, entrepreneurs would be remiss not to take notice.